Sulaiman Khatib: Combatants for Peace

 In 2014, Khatib became the Palestinian director for Combatants for Peace.
 Combatants for Peace is the only bi-national, grassroots nonviolence movement in the world that was founded by former fighters on both sides of an active conflict.
 The Combatants work together in equality and partnership with the goal of spreading their message of peace, security and freedom to both their peoples.
-There was recently a documentary made about the movement, called 'Disturbing the Peace' The documentary features Khatib as well as six other Combatants for Peace in their personal transformations from violence to nonviolence.
+In 2016, a documentary was made about the movement called Disturbing the Peace.
+The documentary features Khatib as well as six other Combatants for Peace in their personal transformations from violence to nonviolence.
 The film has won awards all across the world, including the first Roger Ebert Humanitarian Award.

 Khatib has spoken about challenges posed by working together with Israeli ex-combatants, and the need to see the "human behind the uniform", even Israelis who have been responsible for deaths of Palestinians.
 He acknowledges there is an imbalance of power between Israelis and Palestinians.
 His mother, for example, has to get a permit to go to their family land, since it is beyond the separation wall, and the Palestinian participants in Combatants for Peace are still subject to the complications of living under military rule.
 He believes that it is important, in peace building, to talk about the occupation.
 Some of his family's land, in particular a parcel to which his grandfather had had a very strong connection and which held very special memories for his family, was cut off from them by the separation wall.
 They were notified of this during a time when Khatib had already been meeting with Israelis, and Khatib was subject to questioning from his family members about his peace work.
 The family appealed, but the appeal was denied.
 After this, the family was only allowed to access the land once a year, and they were not compensated.
 Even after this, Khatib continued with his work to try to create a more positive environment.

 Khatib's main message revolves around hope and forgiveness.